stevekrouse/WoofJS/README.md

 WoofJS is a JavaScript library for making interactive web and mobile games.

-It was inspired by Scratch and was designed to ease the trasition from Scratch to JavaScript.
+It was inspired by Scratch and was designed to ease the trasition to JavaScript.

 WoofJS is developed with :heart: by [The Coding Space](http://thecodingspace.com).

-*Notice: this software is under constant development, so expect things to break and be frequently changed.*
+*Notice: this is new software and is under rapid development, so expect things to break and be frequently changed.
+We expect our first stable release will come out by June 2016.*

 ## Getting Started